Plants

 Chicory, Cichorium intybus L.

-This beautiful plant with its lively lilac purple flowers is widely applicable.
-Chicory, Cichorium intybus, can be used for medicinal and magical purposes and is also edible.
-It's domesticated siblings,…
+This beautiful plant with its lively lilac to purple flowers is versatile.
+Chicory, Cichorium intybus, can be used medicinally and magically and is edible.
+Its domesticated siblings, endive and the…

 Read more